Svend Karlsen

 Svend Karlsen (born 6 October 1967) is a Norwegian former strongman, powerlifter and bodybuilder.
 The winner of the 2001 World's Strongest Man and three times Norway's Strongest Man, he was well known for shouting his catch phrase "Viking Power!" while competing.

-Being a winner of the World's Strongest Man, the Europe's Strongest Man, the World Muscle Power Classic, and 3 times runner up at the Arnold Strongman Classic, he is regarded as one of the greatest strongmen in history.
+Notably, Karlsen is the winner of the World's Strongest Man, the Europe's Strongest Man, the World Muscle Power Classic, and 3 times runner up at the Arnold Strongman Classic.

 Early life

 Born in Drammen, Karlsen was already a child with an unusual athleticism, and his mother recorded him in photos posing to show muscles at the age of three.
-After seeing a photo of Arnold Schwarzenegger Karlsen decided to train for muscles and strength at age 13, and soon spent six to eight hours of his day in the gym, training, making friends and learning from the more experienced.
+After seeing a photo of Arnold Schwarzenegger, Karlsen decided to train for muscles and strength at age 13, and soon spent six to eight hours of his day in the gym, training, making friends and learning from the more experienced.

 Powerlifting and bodybuilding

 Once he started showing remarkable strength gains, Karlsen started out as a powerlifter in 1986, winning a number of titles and setting 30 Norwegian records, 3 European records, and 1 world record by 1989.

 Soon after, Karlsen began pursuing a career in bodybuilding.
 He traveled on the road doing posing exhibitions with some bodybuilding friends to help pay the bills.
 Karlsen won the Mr. Norway title, and took second place at the World Games.
 This victory earned him his IFBB pro card in 1993 and paved the way for him to compete as a professional.
 Karlsen moved to California to focus on his bodybuilding career, and his first pro show was the IFBB Night of Champions.
 Karlsen suffered a severe muscle tear that forced him to retire from bodybuilding, and in 1996 he quickly moved on to strongman competitions.